 comminuted (Figure 4).

-Because an indirect patellar fracture causes the bone to fail in tension, a transverse fracture line is produced.
+Because an indirect patellar fracture is caused by tension, a transverse fracture line is produced.
 If the fragments are separated, the knee joint extension mechanism will fail, and the superior pole of the patella will be displaced proximally by the pull of the quadriceps muscle (see Figure 5).

 In the cases of direct trauma, there will usually be evidence of bruising, abrasions, or a laceration.
 Swelling of the anterior knee due to hematoma or hemarthrosis is common.